john-light/validity-rollups/validity_rollups_on_bitcoin.md

 | Rollup LN channel open    | 0                               | 197.5                       | 197.5      |
 | Mainchain LN channel open | 795                             | 211                         | 1006       |

-> Table 3 description: The rollup transaction is a 2-P2WPKH-input-2-P2WSH-output transaction with the witnesses stripped from each input.
-The mainchain transaction is a 2-P2WPKH-input-2-P2WSH-output transaction with the witnesses stripped from each input.
+> Table 3 description: The rollup transaction is a 2-P2WPKH-input-1-P2WSH-output-2-P2WPKH-output transaction with the 27 byte witnesses stripped from each input.
+The mainchain transaction is a 2-P2WPKH-input-1-P2WSH-output-2-P2WPKH-output transaction.[96]

 **Table 4.
 Comparing the per-block capacity of different types of UTXO model dual-funded Lightning channel open transactions**